 Apart from this, cochinita pibil is pretty much always served in tacos made with corn tortillas and fresh cilantro sprinkled on top.

 The most common way to eat Cochinita Pibil is in form of tacos with the pickled onions and freshly chopped cilantro on top.

 Simply heat corn tortillas in a hot dry pan to make them pliable and wrap them in a kitchen towel to keep warm.

 Then make a “taco bar” on the table for everybody to build their own.

 Cochinita pibil meat is juicy and very soft, it almost melts in your mouth.
 The taste is a mix of the acidity of the orange juice and achiote marinade and the richness of the spices.
 The flavor can change drastically depending on the recipe and spices used, but it usually has a deep earthy flavor.

 Cochinita means baby pig and pibil means braised in an earth oven (a pib).

-It is not hot spicy but definitely spicy in sense that the achiote, cinnamon, clove, and cumin give a strong spiced flavor.
+It is not hot spicy but definitely spicy in the sense that the achiote, cinnamon, clove, and cumin give a strong rich flavor.